Marcono1234/known-sites-extension/README.md

+> [!WARNING]\
-:warning: This is a hobby project and might not provide good protection.
+> This is a hobby project and might not provide good protection.
 Do not rely on it for professional phishing protection.

 ---